-The following standards of performance must be met and maintained by all uses in all districts that would require site plan approval.
-No use of land or structures shall:

-- 1. Emit odors, noise, dust, dirt, noxious smoke or gases or other disturbances which are offensive and uncharacteristic of the area, or which cause damage to any home, business, vegetation, or other property, or which endangers the health, safety, or welfare of the neighborhood. - 2.
-Present an unreasonable risk of fire, explosion, or hazard to any adjoining property or vehicular traffic. - 3.
-Cause sewage, toxic materials, heated water, sediments, or other harmful wastes to be discharged into any watercourse, which results in a degradation of the water quality.
-All local, state, and federal health standards shall be met. - (B) Applicability.
+(A) Purpose.
+No land or building in any district shall be used or occupied in any manner so as to create any dangerous, injurious, obnoxious or otherwise objectionable fire, explosive or other hazard; noise or vibration; smoke, dust, odor, or other form of air or water pollution; heat, cold, or dampness, electromagnetic interference, or other substance, condition, or element in such a manner or amount that it would adversely affect public health and safety, public facilities and infrastructure, or the reasonable use of neighboring properties or the surrounding area.

+- (B) Applicability.
 Performance standards contained herein shall apply to all new development, including the alteration, conversion, expansion or relocation of existing uses, structures and/or associated operations on a parcel.
 Pre-existing uses and operations in lawful existence as of the effective date of these regulations which exceed these standards shall be considered exempt until such time as they are discontinued or altered.
 Standards shall be invoked by the Administrative Officer against any use if there are reasonable grounds to believe that the performance standards are being violated by such use.
-In determining compliance, the burden of proof shall fall on the applicant, property owner, and/or all successors and assigns.

-- (C) Application Requirements.
+In determining compliance, the burden of proof shall fall on the applicant, property owner, and/or all successors and assigns. - (C) Application Requirements.
 For development subject to site plan or conditional use review the application shall include a proposed construction plan, a description and specifications for all proposed machinery, operations, and products to be located and/or stored on-site, and a description of the methods or techniques to be used to ensure siting, use and operation in conformance with performance standards as listed under Subsection (D).
 The applicant also shall file with such plans and specifications a signed affidavit acknowledging their understanding of applicable performance standards and stating their agreement to conform with such standards at all times.
-No applicant will be required to disclose any proprietary-secret process. - (D) Performance Standards.
-In accordance with 24 V.S.A.[§4414(5)], the following performance standards must be met and maintained for all uses in all districts, except for agriculture and temporary forestry operations:
+No applicant will be required to disclose any secret process. - (D) Performance Standards.
+In accordance with the Act [§4414(5)], the following performance standards must be met and maintained for all uses in all districts, except for agriculture and temporary forestry operations: - (1) Fire & Explosion.
+All activities involving the use and/or storage of flammable and explosive materials shall be equipped with adequate safety devices against the hazard of fire and explosion, and adequate firefighting and fire suppression equipment and devices which are standard for such industry or activity.
+Burning of waste materials in open fires is prohibited.
+Relevant provisions of state and federal law also shall apply. - (2) Vibration.
+No vibration shall be produced through the ground which is discernable without the aid of instruments at or beyond the property boundary. - (3) Noise.
+No noise which is excessive at the property line and represents a significant increase in noise levels in the vicinity of the development so as to be incompatible with the reasonable use of the surrounding area shall be permitted.
+The maximum sound pressure (decibel) level generated by any use, operation, or facility shall not exceed the values prescribed in Tables 3.4 for a continuous noise emitted from a facility or operation between the hours of 9 p.m. and 7 a.m., as measured from the lot line.
+If the noise is not smooth and continuous, and/or is not emitted between the hours of 9 p.m. and 7 a.m., one or more of the corrections in Table 3.5 shall be applied to decibel levels in Table 3.4.